-Gavin Rossdale Praises Ex-Wife Gwen Stefani On ‘The Voice’ UK
+Gavin Rossdale Praises Ex-Wife Gwen Stefani On ‘The Voice’ U.K.

-This season singer Gavin Rossdale joined The Voice UK.
-He is known as the lead singer of the group Bush, but of course, he is also known because he was married to Gwen Stefani of No Doubt.
-The met while on tour together.
-This is his first time on the series The Voice UK, but his ex-wife Gwen Stefani has done the show in the USA more than once.
+This season, singer Gavin Rossdale joined The Voice U.K. He is known as the lead singer of the group Bush, but of course, he is also known because he was married to Gwen Stefani of No Doubt.
+The two met while on tour together.
+This is his first time on the series The Voice U.K., but his ex-wife Gwen Stefani has done the show in the USA more than once.
 These two may have divorced, but they still have children together, and it sounds like Gavin Rossdale still has a lot of respect for his ex-wife as well.
 Music News shared that Gavin was praising her on the recent episode and had nothing but good things to say about Gwen.
-It is great to see him talking so nice about someone that he had a pretty bad split from recently.
+It is great to see him talking positively about someone that he had a pretty bad split from recently.

 Happy place!!! ❤️ @bushofficial The Paramount ~ Huntington, NY ~ 12-31-16 @GavinRossdale pic.twitter.com/LcLfm2EJkg